randa-mu/randomness-js/README.md

 cd randomness-js
 git submodule update --init --recursive
 ```
-For running the tests, you need to create a `.env` file at the project root filling in the fields detailed in [`.env.sample`](./.env.sample).
+For running the tests, you need to create a `.env` file at the project root, filling in the fields detailed in [`.env.sample`](./.env.sample).

 ## 🤝 Contributing